-The Climate Change Strategy is currently under review to align the strategy with latest research regarding the impact of climate change.
+The Climate Change Strategy has been reviewed to align the strategy with latest research regarding the impact of climate change.

-The revised strategy will include reference to the Intergovernmental Panel on Climate Change (IPCC) special report of October 2018 regarding limiting global warming to 1.5°C, which would require rapid, far-reaching and unprecedented changes in all aspects of society.
+The revised strategy includes reference to the Intergovernmental Panel on Climate Change (IPCC) special report of October 2018 regarding limiting global warming to 1.5°C, which would require rapid, far-reaching and unprecedented changes in all aspects of society.

 The Committee for Climate Change (CCC) also issued a report (2 May 2019) to state that the UK can end its contribution to global warming within 30 years by setting an ambitious new target to reduce its greenhouse gas emissions to zero by 2050.

-The new strategy will contain an action plan, which will set out how we aim to achieve a target of zero carbon emissions by 2030.
+The new strategy contains an action plan, which will set out how we aim to achieve a target of zero carbon emissions by 2030.